mBlaze000/Project01/README.md

 <http://p1.burkeweb.com>

 ## Description
-An HTML document that contains a little more information about me.
+Project 1: An HTML document that contains a little more information about me.

 ## Details for teaching team
 I'm using the Bootstrap framework for styling of the page.
 After running into problems initializing apps with PagodaBox, I am now hosting using JumpStarter.